-&lt;sup>11 There are two different groups of claims with respect to the language surrounding the antigen-binding limitation in the challenged claims.
 Independent claim 1 recites a humanized antibody variable domain "comprising non-human Complementarity Determining Region (CDR) amino acid residues which bind an antigen incorporated into a human antibody variable domain."
 Each of independent claims 30, 62, 63, 66, and 80 recites a similar requirement.
 On the face of these claims, thus, the antigen-binding requirement is directed to the CDR residues.
 Independent claim 79, however, recites "[a] humanized variant of a non-human parent antibody which binds an antigen."
-During the hearing of IPR2017-01489, the panel inquired about this.
-IPR2017-01489, Paper 81, 33:23-34.
-Counsel for Patent Owner explained that the Specification of the '213 patent requires the humanized antibody to bind the antigen.
-Id.; Ex.
-1001, 8:11-14.
+When inquired about this during the hearing, counsel for Patent Owner explained that the Specification of the '213 patent requires the humanized antibody to bind the antigen.
+Tr.
+33:23-34; Ex.
+1501, 8:11-14.
 In any event, the parties do not appear to dispute whether the CDR residues bind the antigen.
 Thus, we do not address that issue further in this Decision.